 - (a) Investing in no options further to demand management and leakage, not aiming to meet demand targets (this scenario would also prevent us from transferring water), and not improving our TUBs level of service to 1 in 40 years; - (b) Investing in the preferred plan options, allowing us to reduce demand and meet our targets, transfer water to other water companies, and improve our level of service to TUBs only under our baseline planning assumptions.
-In this case we would revert the level of service in the case of a high climate future; or - (c) Investing in the preferred plan options, achieving the same aims as in (b), and some additional options to increase our resilience now to a high climate future.
+In this case we would revert the level of service for TUBs to 1 in 20 years; or - (c) Investing in the preferred plan options, achieving the same aims as in (b), and some additional options to increase our resilience now to a high climate future.
 In the case of a high climate future, this option would allow us to retain the TUBs level of service improvement to 1 in 40 years from 2031.